BDTS: Blockchain-based Data Trading System: Architecture and Security model

-\hangindent 1em \textit{\textbf{Seller}}.
-Sellers intend to obtain more payment by selling their data.
+\textbf{Security Model.} We dive into the strategies of each party. \hangindent 1em \textit{\textbf{Seller}} intend to obtain more payment by selling their data.
 In our scheme, a seller needs to provide mainly three sectors: \textit{data}, \textit{description}, and \textit{decryption-key}.
 To earn profits, a seller would claim the data is popular and deserved to be downloaded, but he may provide fake data.
-From the perspective of commercialization, the description of data is hard to distinguish, in which consumers pay for data merely by relying on it.
 The exchange is deemed as \textit{fair} if consumers obtain authentic data that is matched with claimed descriptions.
 Then, the seller can receive rewards.
-The encryption is another component provided by the seller.
+Encryption is another component provided by the seller.
 Only the correct decryption key can decrypt the encrypted data, whereas the false one cannot.
 In summary, there are four potential strategies for sellers: a) \textit{matched data (towards corresponding description) and matched key (towards data)}, b) \textit{matched data and non-matched key}, c) \textit{non-matched data and matched key}, and d) \textit{non-matched data and non-matched key}.

-\hangindent 1em \textit{\textbf{Consumer}}.
-Consumers intend to exchange their money for data and downloading services.
+\hangindent 1em \textit{\textbf{Consumer}} intend to exchange their money for data and downloading services.
 Downloading ciphertext and decrypting it to gain plaintext is in their favor.
 Consumers provide related fees in our scheme and then download encrypted data from service providers who store the uploaded data.
-To earn profits, they intend to obtain data without paying for it, or paying less than expected.
+To earn profits, they intend to obtain data without paying for it or paying less than expected.
 Paying the full price as expected for data is a sub-optimal choice.
 The payment of consumers can be divided into two parts: paying the seller for the decryption key and paying service providers for the downloading service.
-Based on that, there are four strategies for consumers: a) \textit{pay enough for sellers}, b) \textit{pay less for sellers}, c) \textit{pay enough for service providers}, and d) \textit{pay less for service providers}.
+There are four strategies for consumers: a) \textit{pay enough for sellers}, b) \textit{pay less for sellers}, c) \textit{pay enough for service providers}, and d) \textit{pay less for service providers}.